- Fitted Bedrooms

 When it comes to designing a bedroom in a loft conversion, you’ll want to keep it simple.
 Lofts tend to have limited space and their slanted walls can make you feel even more claustrophobic.
 Avoid introducing clutter and too many bold patterns, as this can make the room feel too busy, whereas a bedroom is somewhere you should be able to relax.

 Choosing white or pastel-coloured paint for the walls not only makes the room feel less closed-in but also creates a calm ambience, making the room more of an escape from the noise below.
 Mirrors, as well as being a practical essential when getting ready, can create the illusion that a room is twice its size whilst also reflecting more light into the room.

 Your loft conversion doesn’t have to be a bedroom; there are countless options when it comes to what kind of room you can turn it into.
 You don’t have to choose just one, either – why not make it a space you can use for multiple everyday activities?

 Lofts provide the ideal space for a study, as they are much quieter than the rest of the home.
 You could take advantage of bespoke office furniture that fits perfectly in the room.
 The decoration can be kept fairly minimalist to avoid distraction – think clean lines and monochrome colour schemes, maybe with a pop of colour to keep things fresh.

-Here at Robes n Rails, we design and create bespoke fitted furniture to transform your interiors and make the most of your space.
+Hopefully, this article on how to decorate your loft has helped.
+Here at Robes n Rails, we design and create bespoke fitted furniture.
+Hopefully this will help to transform your interiors and make the most of your space.
 Our collection of products has something for every application, whether it’s children’s bedrooms, offices, or made-to-measure wardrobes.
 To find out more, contact our friendly team today.